N'abania

 N'abania is the debut studio album by Nigerian singer Flavour, released by Obaino Music in 2008.
 The album comprises twelve tracks and features guest appearances from Mr Raw, Prophecy and D Mustard.

 Singles

-The title track, "N'abania", was released as one of the album's singles and features a rap verse by Mr Raw.
-The song's lyrics addresses the expectations of nightlife events.
+"N'abania", the title track, features a rap verse by Mr Raw and was released as a single.
 Nigerian musician J. Martins made a cameo appearance in the music video.
-"Nwa Baby" was also released as one of the album's singles.
+"Nwa Baby" was also released as a single.
 Its music video was directed by Bobby Hai.